Laptop-screen-showing-website-Analytics-data

 Your copy will be formatted and laid out to make it as easy as possible for your web designer to use.

 Each page will start with the name of the page, e.g. Home Page, About Page.
 This is just for reference.
-Underneath that, you’ll find a little table containing the page’s unique SEO page title and meta description.
+Underneath that, you’ll find a table containing the page’s unique SEO page title and meta description.
 And below that, you’ll find the copy you’ll see on the page.

 The copy is usually laid out exactly as it should be imported onto the site.
-You’ll notice a little tag next to each heading, like these: <h1>, <h2>, <h3>, <h4>.
+You’ll notice a little tag next to each heading, like this: <h1>, <h2>, <h3>, <h4>.
 These show what size each heading needs to be and they’re just for your web designer’s reference.

 What if the copy isn’t what I was expecting?